codeword/jasmine_on_rails_example/README.markdown

     cd RAILS_ROOT
     cp -p spec/javascript/jasmine/examples/ruby/RAKEFILE lib/tasks/jasmine.rake

-*NOTE: I changed the rake tasks from:
+*NOTE: I changed the rake tasks from:*
-  - test:ci to spec:jasmine
+  - *test:ci to spec:jasmine*
-  - jasmine_server to spec:jsamine_server*
+  - *jasmine_server to spec:jsamine_server*

-so now to run it in the browser I run
+So now to run it in the browser I run

     rake spec:jsamine_server

 and to run it via command-line (using selenium)

     rake spec:jasmine